pradosoft/prado/UPGRADE.md

 Upgrading from v4.1.1
 ---------------------
 - Wsat has been moved into its own repo; if you use it, you may want to add to your composer.json: "pradosoft/prado-wsat": "*"
+- the prado-cli command used to create a new project has been removed.
+Use "composer create-project pradosoft/prado-app <directory>" instead.

 Upgrading from v4.1.0
 ---------------------